Hear Eisenhower’s speech to the men on the day of the invasion:

 Had Rommel not left France just before the invasion, it is believed by many historians that the D-Day landings could have potentially gone another (and much more disastrous) way.

 This did not go as planned either.
-Due to anti-aircraft fire and planes around them being shot down while still carrying a full load of soldiers, many pilots flipped the “jump” light on too soon and scattered the paratroopers all over the French countryside miles from their target drop.
-In yet another strange and ridiculously fortunate turn of fate for the Allies and their cause, even this was to their advantage.
+Due to anti-aircraft fire and planes around them being shot down while still carrying a full load of soldiers, many pilots flipped on the “jump” light too soon and scattered the paratroopers all over the French countryside, miles from their target drop.
+In yet another strange and ridiculously fortunate turn of fate for the Allies and their cause, even this worked to their advantage.

 With airborne dropping all around the Germans and being scattered throughout the countryside, this created the perception by the Germans that the allies were EVERYWHERE and surrounding them…thus, contributing to their confusion and inability to mount and organize a cohesive defense.